lumostone/lumostone.github.io/content/en/posts/eth2-staking-with-k8s-prysm.md

 ### Install MicroK8s

-To install MicroK8s, you can refer to [MicroK8s’ official installation guide](https://microk8s.io/docs) or follow the instructions below on both of the master and worker machines.
+To install MicroK8s, you can refer to [MicroK8s’ installation guide](https://microk8s.io/docs) or follow the instructions below on both of the master and worker machines.

 1. Install and run MicroK8s.